-- have exposure to controversial weapons, such as (but not limited to) biological, chemical, cluster and nuclear weapons, and anti-personnel mines, and civilian small arms; and - receive revenue, exceeding a revenue threshold, from specific excluded activities, such as, but not limited to, tobacco, thermal coal, oil sands and palm oil (the "Excluded Investments"). - Applying a purchase restriction for companies that are assessed to be in breach of the United Nations Global Compact principles on human rights, labour, environment, and anti-corruption.
-A reference benchmark has not been designated for the purpose of attaining the environmental or social characteristics promoted by this financial product.
+- have exposure to controversial weapons, such as (but not limited to) biological, chemical, cluster and nuclear weapons, and anti-personnel mines, and civilian small arms; and - receive revenue, exceeding a revenue threshold, from specific excluded activities, such as, but not limited to, tobacco, thermal coal, oil sands and palm oil; and - are assessed to be in breach of the United Nations Global Compact (UNGC) principles on human rights, labour, environment, and anti- corruption (the "Excluded Investments").
+The Sub-Investment Manager may be granted an exception in order to purchase securities of companies deemed to be in breach of the UNGC principles primarily as a result of government regulation and interference beyond the control of the issuer.